salesforce/utam-js-recipes/README.md

 If you need to recreate a scratch org:

 - find created org `sfdx force:org:list --all`
 - delete previously created org with `sfdx force:org:delete`.
-It will prompt you to delete the org from the list, or specify an org alias or email `sfdx force:org:delete -u utam-recipes`
+It will prompt you to delete the org from the list, or specify an org alias or email `sfdx force:org:delete -u utam-js-recipes`
 - recreate scratch orgs (repeat steps starting from step 3)

 ## Running UI tests